 This topic describes how to migrate an ApsaraDB RDS for SQL Server instance across zones in the same region.
 After the migration is complete, the attributes, configuration, and endpoints of the RDS instance remain unchanged.
-The time that is required to complete the migration is based on the volume of data to be migrated.
+The time that is required to complete the migration is based on the amount of data to be migrated.
 The migration can take a few hours.

-|Migration from one zone to another zone||The original zone where the RDS instance resides cannot be used to provide the same level of performance due to heavy workloads or other issues.|
+|Migration from one zone to another zone||The original zone where your RDS instance resides cannot be used to provide the same level of performance due to issues such as heavy loads.|

-|Migration from one zone to multiple zones||You want to achieve disaster recovery across data centers.
+|Migration from one zone to multiple zones||You want to implement disaster recovery across data centers.
 After the migration is complete, your RDS instance and its secondary RDS instance reside in different zones.

-|Migration from multiple zones to one zone||You want the RDS instance to provide specific functions that are available only for single-zone deployment.|
+|Migration from multiple zones to one zone||You want to use specific features that are supported only for the single-zone deployment method.|

 - In the upper-right corner of the Basic Information section, click Migrate Across Zones.

-- In the dialog box that appears, specify the destination zone, VSwitch, and switching
+- In the dialog box that appears, specify the destination zone, vSwitch, and switching time.
+Then, click OK.

-|Migration zone||Migrates an ApsaraDB for RDS instance across zones in the same region.|
+|Migration zone||Migrates an ApsaraDB RDS instance across zones in the same region.|